 The RESIST Dark Spot Eraser relies on a safe and effective combination of three tools.
 First, it contains hydroquinone, the industry-standard for fading discoloration.
 Next, it has salicylic acid to exfoliate dead skin cells, shrink pores, and reduce skin irritation.

-Finally, there’s a cocktail of antioxidants reverse signs of aging and help skin look younger and radiant.
-To get the most out of this fade cream, be sure to apply a sunscreen with SPF 30 or higher when you go outside.
+Finally, there’s a cocktail of antioxidants that have anti aging properties and help skin look younger and radiant.
+To get the most out of this cream, be sure to apply a sunscreen with SPF 30 or higher when you go outside.

 Clinique’s Dark Spot Corrector is clinically proven to lighten dark spots by more than half within three months.
-Even after one month, you should be able to see a difference.
+Even after one month, you should be able to see a difference in your skin.

 The benefits of choosing a product from Clinique is that it’s allergy-tested and made by a well-known manufacturer.
-They recommend applying the corrector morning and night, and it’s gentle enough to use all year long.
+They recommend applying the corrector morning and night, and it’s gentle enough on the skin to use all year long.

 The formula does not contain hydroquinone.
 Instead, it depends on several botanical extracts like grapefruit peel, turmeric root, birch bark, and mulberry root.
 It also contains salicylic acid and vitamin E.

-The Porcelain Skin Whitening Serum is quite popular for a number of reasons.
+The Porcelain Skin Whitening Serum is quite popular for several reasons.
 First off, the manufacturer offers a 45-day money-back guarantee if you don’t see results.
 Next, there are no fragrances, parabens, sulfates, or phthalates in the formula.
-In fact, most of the ingredients are natural.
+In fact, it mostly uses natural ingredients.

 The main active component is hydroquinone.
 But there’s also kojic acid, which also inhibits melanin production.
 While those two ingredients stop the formation of new dark spots and fade the freckles you already have, glycolic acid will remove the old, dead skin.
 Finally, the formula contains licorice root to soothe sensitive skin and protect against redness and irritation.